 I love my Dr. Pepper Pulled Pork I make in the crock pot.
 Love it.
 But, many of you asked how to cool it down a notch.
 I guess not everyone enjoys the heat from adobo’s that I do.
 And I should probably give my kids’ taste buds a chance at surviving tell adulthood.
-I played around a little bit this week with what might be a happy heat in the middle compromise.
+I played around a little bit this week with what might be a happy heat in the middle compromise I got to in this crock pot shredded Dr. Pepper beef.

 I usually have several jars of Harry & David’s Pepper and Onion Relish on hand because it make a quick and easy dip for last minute snacks by mixing it with cream cheese.
 It packs a little punch but not the heat of adobo.
 I also used some Chipotle chili powder along with Lawry’s seasoned salt.
 I seasoned a 3-4 pound chuck roast liberally with both the Chipotle and the Lawry’s and then placed it in the crock pot.